sleistner/handlebars-amd-rails/README.md

 # Handlebars Amd Rails

-Use Handlebars templates wrapped in a AMD define block, with the asset pipeline in Rails 3.1+ applications.
+Use Handlebars templates precompiled and wrapped in a AMD define block, with the asset pipeline in Rails 3.1+ applications.

 ## Installation